 D.C.
 Code § 23-110(a).
 A petitioner has no recourse in federal court "if it appears that [he] has failed to make a motion for relief under this section or that the Superior Court has denied him relief, unless it also appears that the remedy by motion is inadequate or ineffective to test the legality of his detention."
 D.C.
 Code § 23-110(g); see Williams v.
 Martinez, 586 F.3d 995, 998 (D.C.
 Cir.
 2009); Garris v.
 Lindsay, 794 F.2d 722, 727 (D.C.
 Cir.
 1986).
-Although petitioner discusses, in passing, his challenges in pursuit of an appeal, he does not address any efforts that he has made in pursuit of post-conviction relief pursuant to § 23-110, let alone established that the remedy was inadequate or ineffective.
+Although petitioner broadly contends that he has "no judicial remedies," presumably in the District of Columbia local courts, he does not explain that contention, nor does address any efforts that he has made in pursuit of an appeal or of any post-conviction relief pursuant to § 23-110, let alone establish that his local remedies were somehow inadequate or ineffective.

 For these reasons, this habeas action will be dismissed without prejudice for want of jurisdiction.
 A separate order accompanies this memorandum opinion.

-Date: February 10, 2023 /s/ RUDOLPH CONTRERAS United States District Judge
+Date: 7/31/23